 Daft Punk: Around the World

 This progression gives a sense of anticipation at a certain point every single time it comes back around.
 That anticipation comes then the IV6(Dor) chord is played.
-I figured it’s the dorian variation that made it so.
+I figured it was the Dorian variation that made it so.
 It resolves quickly to VI and doesn’t keep the anticipation for long at all.

 David Guetta ft Sia – She Wolf Falling to Pieces

-This song’s chord progression ensures that the whole mood is maintained; a little melancholic despite it being in a major scale.
+This song’s chord progression ensures that the whole mood is maintained; a little melancholic despite it being on a major scale.

 Skrillex – Cinema Remix